fbpx

 Untold is a series of 32 short stories by South-Asian female-identifying authors reflecting on their experience growing up in America, Canada and the UK.
 This book touches on themes such as immigration, infertility, divorce, mental health and more.

 Reading these stories has validated our experiences as South Asian women and we’d love to see more books like these published and gain the attention they deserve.
+Buy the book here.

-Good Indian Daughter by Ruhi Lees
+Good Indian Daughter by Sneha Lees

 Ruhi is a Melbourne-based writer born in India.
 Her memoir deals with cultural clashes, abuse, personal reservations but is balanced with a humorous tone.
 Ruhi wrote this book as she set herself on a mission to confront the ingrained struggles of juggling her family’s expectations while also ensuring she gets to live for herself.
 Good Indian Daughter is an ‘honest and brilliantly funny memoir for anyone who’s ever felt like a letdown.